commfish/BSAIcrabR/README.md

-# BSAIcrabR: A simple R workflow for accessing and summarizing BSAI ADF\&G crab observer and dockside sampling data
+# BSAIcrabR: A simple R tools for accessing and summarizing ADF\&G BSAI crab observer and dockside sampling data

 ## Download Instructions
 To download, run the following: